Health Science Certificates

 Lackawanna College’s Continuing Education Department offers a variety of non-credit Allied Health certificates that can jump-start your career in a rewarding occupation focused on helping others.

 Phlebotomists are Allied Health professionals who draw blood from patients for diagnostic, therapeutic, or donation purposes.
 Phlebotomists are responsible for preparing patients and obtaining high-quality specimens for transport to the lab.
 A competent clinical phlebotomist must have good manual dexterity, special communication skills, good organizational skills, and a thorough knowledge of lab specimen requirements and departmental policies.

-This is a 17-week program, consisting of classes two days per week for a total of 200 classroom/lab hours.
-In addition, a clinical component is included at a pre-arranged location and consists of a minimum of 100 Venipunctures and 5 Dermal punctures.
-This is the minimal requirement to sit for the ASPT National Certification Exam, which is given following successful completion of the course.
+This program is a total of 200 classroom/lab hours.
+In addition, a clinical component is included at a pre-arranged location and consists of a minimum of 100 Venipunctures and 10 Dermal punctures.
+This is the minimal requirement to sit for the National Health Career Association (NHA) National Certification Exam, which is given following successful completion of the course.